Abstentionism: Sinn Féin

 Arthur Griffith's "Sinn Féin Policy", formulated between 1905 and 1907, called for Irish MPs to abstain from Westminster and sit in a parallel parliament in Dublin.
 The first Sinn Féin abstentionist candidate was Charles Dolan in 1908.
 Having sat as MP for North Leitrim for the IPP, he resigned after joining Sinn Féin, and lost the ensuing by-election.
 Laurence Ginnell's 1909 proposal that the United Ireland League (UIL) adopt abstentionism caused a near-riot; he left the UIL but continued to sit at Westminster until he joined Sinn Féin in 1917.
 Abstentionism was opposed by most nationalists, especially after the January 1910 general election when the IPP held the balance of power at Westminster and secured passage of the Third Home Rule Bill from the Liberal government.
 The nationalist mood changed after the 1916 Rising, and the IPP itself withdrew from Westminster in April 1918, to protest against the extension of conscription to Ireland.
 At the 1916 West Cork by-election, Sinn Féin initially endorsed All-for-Ireland League candidate Frank J. Healy, a supporter interned after the 1916 Rising, but withdrew support when Healy declared his intention to take his seat; the confusion contributed to Healy's defeat.

-The first abstentionist MP elected was Count George Noble Plunkett after the North Roscommon by-election of 3 February 1917.
+The first abstentionist MP elected was George Noble Plunkett after the North Roscommon by-election of 3 February 1917.
 Plunkett did not categorically state his abstentionism until after his victory.
 Plunkett's Liberty League, Griffith's monarchist Sinn Féin, and the northern Irish Nation League merged later that year into a reconstituted Sinn Féin, agreeing after contentious disputation that abstentionism was a principle rather than merely a tactic.
-Sinn Féin MPs elected at the 1918 general election refused to take their seats at Westminster and instead constituted themselves in Dublin in January 1919 as the TDs (Teachtaí Dála) of the first Dáil, which was claimed to be the legitimate parliament of the Irish Republic.
+Sinn Féin MPs elected at the 1918 general election refused to take their seats at Westminster and instead constituted themselves in Dublin in January 1919 as the TDs (Teachtaí Dála) of Dáil Éireann, which was claimed to be the legitimate parliament of the Irish Republic.
 The Irish Labour Party stood aside in 1918 in favour of Sinn Féin, having at first proposed to be abstentionist until emergency laws were lifted.
 Sinn Féin was unsure whether to boycott the 1921 elections to the House of Commons of Northern Ireland and House of Commons of Southern Ireland set up by the Government of Ireland Act 1920.
 It decided to contest the Northern election for tactical reasons and the Southern one for consistency, with its returned MPs becoming the TDs of the Second Dáil.

 One strand within Republicanism, in remaining loyal to this pre-Partition Irish Republic, denies the legitimacy of both the Republic of Ireland and Northern Ireland.
 Other parties reached accommodation with the southern state but not Northern Ireland.
 Some groups have boycotted elections within either jurisdiction; others have been abstentionist; others abstained from some bodies but not others.
 Abstentionism has often been a divisive issue within Republicanism.